Issei Sagawa: Post-release

 Between 1986 and 1997, Sagawa was frequently invited to be a guest speaker and commentator.
-In 1992, Sagawa made a cameo appearance in Hisayasu Sato's exploitation film The Bedroom.
+In 1992, he made a cameo appearance in Hisayasu Sato's exploitation film The Bedroom.
 Sagawa wrote books about the murder he committed, as well as Shonen A, a book on the 1997 Kobe child murders.
-Sagawa also wrote restaurant reviews for the Japanese magazine Spa.
-Sagawa could no longer find publishers for his writing, and he struggled to find employment.
-Sagawa was nearly accepted by a French language school because the manager was impressed by his courage in using his real name, but employees protested, and he was rejected.
+He also wrote restaurant reviews for the Japanese magazine Spa.

-In 2005, Sagawa's parents died, and he was prevented from attending their funeral but repaid their creditors and moved into public housing.
-Sagawa received welfare benefits for a time.
-In an interview with Vice magazine in 2011, Sagawa said that being forced to make a living while being known as a murderer and cannibal was a terrible punishment.
+In 2005, Sagawa's parents died.
+He was prevented from attending their funeral but repaid their creditors and moved into public housing.
+He received welfare benefits for a time.
+In an interview with Vice magazine in 2011, he said that being forced to make a living while being known as a murderer and cannibal was a terrible punishment.
 In 2013, Sagawa was hospitalized from a cerebral infarction, which permanently damaged his nervous system.
 He later lived alone and needed daily assistance, which was provided by his younger brother or by caregivers.
 At the time, he claimed to have regretted the obsession.

 He died from complications of pneumonia at a hospital in Tokyo, on 24 November 2022, at the age of 73.